Properties and characteristics

 7. Execute the group function.

-→ Depending on the type of property, you might need to enter additional information in the menu Item » Items » [Open variation] » Left navigation: Properties.
+→ Depending on the property type you need to add additional information in the Item » Items » [Open variation] » Tab: Properties menu.
 For example, if the property is something like a weight or a length, then it will be necessary to enter a numeric value.
 You can find further information in the following table.

 8. Save () the settings.